edgeimpulse/expert-projects/dairy-manufacturing-with-ai.md

 After training and testing my neural network model, I deployed and uploaded the model on XIAO ESP32C3.
 Therefore, the device is capable of detecting precise yogurt consistency levels (classes) by running the model independently.

-Since I wanted to allow the user to get updates and control the device remotely, I decided to build a complementing Blynk application for this project: The Blynk dashboard displays the recent sensor readings transferred from XIAO ESP32C3, makes XIAO ESP32C3 run the neural network model, and shows the prediction result followingly.
+Since I wanted to allow the user to get updates and control the device remotely, I decided to build a complementing Blynk application for this project: The Blynk dashboard displays the recent sensor readings transferred from XIAO ESP32C3, makes XIAO ESP32C3 run the neural network model, and shows the prediction result.

 Lastly, to make the device as sturdy and robust as possible while operating in a dairy, I designed a dairy-themed case with a sliding (removable) front cover (3D printable).